JackWayne98/alx-low_level_programming/0x12-singly_linked_lists/README.md

 File 3-add_node_end.c is a function that adds a new node at the end from a linked list.

 File 4-free_list.c is a function that frees a linked list.

+File list.h is a file containing all the prototypes and the struct